-Emergency restrictions or bans on non-essential water use are utilized by water suppliers to reduce water consumption by their consumers.
+Water suppliers utilize emergency restrictions or bans on non-essential water use to reduce water consumption by their consumers.
 These restrictions vary by water system or community, but often include:

 - Limitations on the hours of the day you may water

 - Limitations on the number of days per week you may water